ffroliva/mimecast-backend/README.md

 ## Testing for the backend

-Most of the main functionalities were tested using JUnit5.
-Some functionalities used Mokito and other Restassured.
+Most of the main functionaries were tested using JUnit5.
+Some functionaries used Mokito and other Restassured.

 ## Frontend

-This app has integration with mimecast-frontend.
-Please have a look at the `README.md` file for further information about this app.
+This app has an integration with mimecast-frontend project.
+Please have a look at its `README.md` file for further information about this project.

 ## Developed by

 Flávio Oliva

+Thanks for reading!